Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ### Automation & Delegating Build Task to GitHub

-While there's nothing wrong in using Netlify for building your site, there are certain limitations with the platform though.
+While there's nothing wrong in using Netlify to build the site, it has some limitations.
 A major one being it's slow & unoptimized build times (_it took over 2mins for my site to build_).
 And with Netlify's limited 300 build mins per month, it won't take long before the free quota is used up.

 So, to make the most out of Hugo's potential, you should use GitHub Actions.
-With it, you can build your site in <1mins (_usually takes 20-40secs on average_).
+With it, you can build your site in <1 mins (_usually takes 20-40 secs on average for mine_).

 Besides, compared to Netlify, GitHub provides 2000 build mins per month!
 So, coupled with less build times & a huge build mins quota, you won't have to worry about builds not triggering 😊.

-And not to forget having all tools under one roof makes maintenance much easier to handle.
-So, let's quickly peruse through what we need to do automate some of the build tasks;
+Also, having all tools under one roof makes maintenance much easier to handle.
+So, let's peruse through what we need to do automate some of the build tasks;

 1. First thing first is to ensure you've a `netlify.toml` config file under the root directory.
-This config file will be used to tell how Netlify (_or rather the Netlify GitHub Action we'll be using_) should deploy the website.
+The Netlify GitHub Action will use it to deploy the website to Netlify's CDN.
 The file usually looks something like the following;

     ```toml
     # Post Processing Settings